-I have to say that hypertufa ‘seat cushions’ are my all time favourite DIY upcycle project for the garden!
+I have to say that hypertufa planter chairs are my all time favourite DIY upcycle project for the garden!
+What could be better than a ‘seat cushion’ made of succulents?
 You may recall the metal chair we upcylced for our back garden and turned into a planter (similar to the one shown below).

 We showed how I cut off the metal spokes, but that’s as far as we got.
-We never did get around to showing you how to make the planter itself!
+We never did get around to showing you a tutorial on how to make the hypertufa planter chair itself!

-When we stumbled upon a discarded chair at the side of the road last week, hubs and I couldn’t wait to make another hypertufa planter!
+When we stumbled upon a discarded chair at the side of the road last week, hubs and I couldn’t wait to make another hypertufa planter chair!
 So now, we’re giving you the low-down on how you can make one too!

 At first glance, we both thought the chair was cast iron, but on closer inspection it turned out to be a plastic imitation.
 Hubs and I loaded it into the car; luckily we grabbed it before anyone else did!

 Since the middle of the seat was cracked, it was perfect for our purpose.

 Once we got our newest find home hubs punched out the rest of the middle of the seat.

 We measured the circumference of the circle to determine the size of the bowls we would need to act as a mold for the hypertufa: